How to build your own ASP-based system?!: Meta programming

 It has one stable model, $\{\mathtt{a}\}$, two supported models, $\{\mathtt{a}\}$ and $\{\mathtt{b},\mathtt{c}\}$, and three classical models, $\{\mathtt{a}\}$, $\{\mathtt{b},\mathtt{c}\}$ and $\{\mathtt{a},\mathtt{b},\mathtt{c}\}$.

 This example already illustrates a general relationship between all three semantics: a stable model is also a supported model, which in turn is also a classical model but not vice versa.
 Intuitively, this difference is the result of how tight each semantics relates the truth of an atom to its derivability (through rules and positive body literals).
 While no such relation is imposed in the classical setting, supported models require that each of their atoms is supported by a rule having the atom as head and a body satisfied by the model at hand.
-Stable models reinforce this by stipulating that furthermore all positive body literals of the supporting rule have themselves a supporting rule and that this ends in facts (and thus yields a finite derivation). \note{JR: The meaning of `this ends in facts` is unclear.
-We could be a bit more verbose here, and reuse the explanations later when explaining the encoding for supported models.
-T: Couldn't really improve (so far)\dots} In our example, only $\mathtt{a}$ warrants this within the only stable model, while $\mathtt{b}$ and $\mathtt{c}$ only satisfy the supportedness criterion in $\{\mathtt{b},\mathtt{c}\}$ but lack a finite derivation.
+Stable models reinforce this by stipulating that furthermore all positive body literals of the supporting rule have themselves a supporting rule and that this ends in facts (and thus yields a finite derivation).
+In our example, only $\mathtt{a}$ warrants this within the only stable model, while $\mathtt{b}$ and $\mathtt{c}$ only satisfy the supportedness criterion in $\{\mathtt{b},\mathtt{c}\}$ but lack a finite derivation.
 The detachment of truth from derivations (via rules) is exemplified by $\mathtt{a}$ in the classical model $\{\mathtt{a},\mathtt{b},\mathtt{c}\}$.

-For computing classical models in ASP, we have to lift the ban of derivability from atoms. \lstinputlisting[float=ht,caption={Meta encoding computing classic models of logic programs (\texttt{classic.lp})},label={prg:meta:classic},language=clingo]{examples/meta/classic.lp} To this end, we extend in Listing~\ref{prg:meta:classic} our previous meta encoding (via Line~\ref{classic:meta}) with the choice rule in Line~\ref{classic:choice}; its subjects are gathered in lines~\ref{classic:atom:begin} to~\ref{classic:atom:end}.
+For computing classical models in ASP, we have to lift the ban of derivability from atoms.
+To this end, we extend in Listing~\ref{prg:meta:classic} our previous meta encoding (via Line~\ref{classic:meta}) with the choice rule in Line~\ref{classic:choice}; its subjects are gathered in Lines~\ref{classic:atom:begin} to~\ref{classic:atom:end} (by extracting the atom underlying a literal \lstinline{L} by taking its absolute value \lstinline{|L|}).
 This choice rule exempts atoms of predicate \lstinline{hold/1} from having a derivation by allowing for their inclusion into a stable model at will.
-Classical models of a logic program can then be computed as above, just by replacing \lstinline{meta.lp} through \lstinline{classic.lp}, given in Listing~\ref{prg:meta:classic}. \footnote{See Remark~\ref{rem:simplification} below.} \footnote{Clearly, more direct meta encodings can be devised, for instance, by turning rules into integrity constraints.}
+Classical models of a logic program can then be computed as in Listing~\ref{call:reification}, just by replacing \lstinline{meta.lp} with \lstinline{classic.lp}, given in Listing~\ref{prg:meta:classic}.
+Clearly, more direct meta encodings can be devised, for instance, by turning rules into integrity constraints.